RobertARandolph/AdmiralBumbleBee.com/_posts/2020-07-03-good-customer-service.md

 * No "if you don't then I will...".
     * Emphathize - No matter the likelihood of you following through with an action, don't threaten it.
 There's a small chance that the CS rep might respond to a threat, but there's a larger chance that they know how to shut you down with a lesser resolution.
 CS reps deal with threats big and small _all day long_.
 You _never_ want to trigger an immediate thought of, "I know how to deal with you..." unless it's to fulfill your desired outcome.

         If you must escalate then state your intention clearly with a positive acknowledgement of the process so far.
 "Thank you for your help so far.
-I think I need to speed to a supervisor".
+I think I need to speak to a supervisor".

 Let me review this again with a definition: